ariaoblige/larritter/README.md

  * The 'X Corp.' at the bottom-right gets replaced with 'Twitter Inc.';
  * 'See new posts' is changed back to 'See new Tweets';
  * 'Pinned' goes back to 'Pinned Tweet'.
+ * 'Post' buttons are changed back to 'Tweet' (includes 'Post all');

+## Known issues
+The main page supports all of the previously mentioned features.
+However, I've noticed some problems:
+ * Pages such as profiles or searches won't hide views as of now;
+ * It's still possible that some places still call Tweets as posts.

 ## Plans
  As soon as other changes are noticed by me, I'll try to add them as soon as possible.